Developer Overview

 Engine Auth Tokens

 All of the following calls use auth tokens for Engine’s API.
-You can use the /appManagement/token
+You can use the /appManagement/token endpoint to create these tokens.

 This allows for the credentials for Engine to be safely stored and not sent to the device or other middleware implementations.
 This is preferred over using permanent Basic Auth credentials for most API calls from the device.